About me

 My Practice

-As a liberation practitioner, I am trained in many approaches to offer a way of working that empowers you and suits your needs.
+As an integrated practitioner, I am trained in many approaches to offer a way of working that empowers you and suits your needs.

 I combine my experience in teaching, business, charity work, digital activism, and youth projects to offer an affirming view of good mental health in the digital age.
 I support people struggling with negative tech bias, technophobia, digital fatigue, online abuse, geek discrimination, and addictive online behaviours.